latchset/clevis/doc/clevis.1.md

 As you can see above, Tang utilizes a trust-on-first-use workflow.
-Alternatively, Tang can perform entirely offline encryption if you pre-share the server advertisment.
+Alternatively, Tang can perform entirely offline encryption if you pre-share the server advertisement.
 Decryption, too works like our first example:

     $ clevis decrypt < JWE > PT